Empathy-Labradors/makegamessa-talk-2018-07-25-/more heart, more humans.md

 ![](img/confidence.jpg)

 ^ S: And okay, maybe sometimes it is a little boring.
 Less shiny, less shouty.
-Confident enough to say "the right thing here isn't the shiny thing.
+// Confident enough to say "the right thing here isn't the shiny thing.
 It's the standard bit of UI.
 That's what's best for our users."
-Lead by design example, inspire others to do the same.
-This can be groundbreaking - the opposite of boring!
+Confident enough to say "the right thing here isn't the shiny "innovative" thing.
+It's the standard thing.
+That's what's best, and most fun, for our users."
+Not there to figure out our weird control system or how to use the menus.
+Here to play the game.
 This is one I still struggle with selling.

 ---